Minimalism: Decluttering to Reduce Fire Hazards

 4.3 Focus on Quality Over Quantity

 When selecting items for your minimalist living space, prioritize quality over quantity.
 Invest in durable, long-lasting products that add value to your life and withstand the test of time.
-By reducing the number of possessions, you can curate a collection of items that truly serve you.
+By reducing your possessions, you can curate a collection that truly serves you.

 5. The Psychological Benefits of Minimalism